taap25/taap25.github.io/cfp/index.md

 ---
-title: Theory and Applications of Algorithms with Predictions: Call for papers
+title: "TAAP25: Call for papers"
 ---